syl20bnr/spacemacs/README.md

 `h`           | go to home occurrence (go to starting occurrence) Any other key | leave the navigation micro-state

+The micro-state text in minibuffer display the following information:

+    [6/11]* press (n) or (N) to navigate, (h) for home symbol, (c) to change scope

+Where [x/y]* is:
+- x: the index of the current highlighted occurrence
+- y: the total number of occurrences
+- * (star): appears if there is at least one occurrence which is not currently visible

 ### Color theme

 By default, `Spacemacs` uses the theme [Solarized][solarized-theme].